List of state highways in Louisiana (350–399): Louisiana Highway 397

+Louisiana Highway 397 (LA 397) runs 19.37 mi in Calcasieu Parish.

 Louisiana Highway 398

+Louisiana Highway 398 (LA 398) runs 10.42 mi from Assumption Parish to Labadieville.

 Louisiana Highway 399

 Louisiana Highway 399 (LA 399) runs 15.54 mi in a north–south direction from LA 112 northwest of Sugartown, Beauregard Parish to a local road north of Fullerton, Vernon Parish.

 The route heads north from LA 112 and crosses from Beauregard Parish into Vernon Parish.
 It then curves to the northeast for 6.9 mi to an intersection with LA 10 at Cravens.
 LA 399 turns east to follow LA 10 briefly before resuming a northeastern course to Fullerton.
 Here it intersects LA 458 and turns north to continue the route of that highway past Fullerton Lake to the end of state maintenance at Lookout Road, a local road.
 The northernmost section of the route is located within the Vernon Unit of the Kisatchie National Forest.
 LA 112 is an undivided two-lane highway for its entire length.